 Letters to the Editor: Brief letters in this section should be accompanied by a cover letter stating that the correspondence is “for publication”.
-Uncontrolled observations and case reports may be considered for publication under this section.
+Case reports may be considered for publication under this section.
 The word limit is 500 words (excluding references) and up to 5 references.
 Number of authors should not exceed 3.
 Letters discussing a recent article published in this journal may be considered provided it is received within 8 weeks of publication of the article.
 The word limit is 500 words (excluding references) and up to 5 references and number of authors should not exceed 3.
 One of the references in such cases should be that of the parent article which is being discussed.
 Such letters should provide objective, evidence-based feedbacks sighting proper references and avoid pejorative and judgmental language.
 Such letters, when considered for publication, will be sent to the authors of the original article so that they have an opportunity to reply.
 The authors of the original article must send their reply within 8 weeks of receiving the letter.
 Or else, their rebuttal will not be considered for publication.
 Letters written in reply should also be limited to 500 words and 5 references.
 Uncontrolled and preliminary observations may also be considered as letters to the editor.
 In such cases, the word limit is 700 words and 7 references.

 Grand Rounds in Psychiatry (Case Conference): This should highlight one or more of the following: diagnostic processes and discussion, therapeutic difficulties, learning process or content/technique of training.
 This may be authored by an individual or a team, and may be an actual case conference from an academic department or a simulated one.
 The word limit is 1500 words and up to 10 references.